Studio Art Entry-Portfolio Review Process

 Frequently Asked Questions

-1. When may I apply?
+1. When should I apply?

-Students must have completed the following:
+Students must have completed the following.

 a) Completion of Foundations courses (four courses total) with grades of C or better